danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 end
 ```
 * Note that there's also ~/.gemrc config but that's only if you need to *publish* a gem to private registry.
 For pulling with bundler, you need to run the `bundle config...` command.
-* WARNING this is only suitable for a development image that never gets pushed to production because the secrets become part of the image, and are also viewable in `docker history...`.
-From docs: "It is not recommended to use build-time variables for passing secrets like github keys, user credentials etc. Build-time variable values are visible to any user of the image with the docker history command."
-* conclusion